p-ranav/psched/README.md

 The design of the priority scheduler is as follows:
 * The priority scheduler manages an array of concurrent queues, each queue assigned a priority-level
+* A _task_ is a piece of work to be done or undertaken.
-* Each task, when scheduled, is enqueued onto one of queues based on the task's priority
+* A task, when scheduled, is enqueued onto one of queues based on the task's priority
-* A pool of threads is executing tasks, starting with the highest priority
+* A pool of threads executes ready tasks, starting with the highest priority

 <p align="center">
   <img height="400" src="img/priority_scheduling.png"/>